United States Energy Storage Market Size and Share

 • By technology, batteries led with 82% of the United States energy storage market share in 2024, while hydrogen storage is projected to expand at a 28.5% CAGR through 2030.

-• By capacity rating, 10–100 MWh systems accounted for 38% share of the United States energy storage market size in 2024, whereas projects above 100 MWh are forecast to rise at a 36% CAGR to 2030.
+• By capacity rating, 10–100 MWh systems accounted for a 38% share of the United States energy storage market size in 2024, whereas projects above 100 MWh are forecast to rise at a 36% CAGR to 2030.

 • By application, renewable integration captured 48% of the United States energy storage market size in 2024, while backup power and resilience post the highest 32% CAGR to 2030.